-- (1) \$3,746,000 of the electric vehicle account-state appropriation ((and)), \$30,000,000 of the carbon emissions reduction ((emissions)) account-state appropriation, and beginning January 1, 2025, \$15,000,000 of the carbon emissions reduction account-state appropriation are provided solely for the clean alternative fuel vehicle charging and refueling infrastructure program in chapter 287, Laws of 2019 (advancing green transportation adoption). - \$1,000,000 of the (2)electric vehicle account-state appropriation and \$500,000 of the multimodal transportation account state appropriation are provided solely for a colocated DC fast charging and hydrogen fueling station near the Wenatchee or East Wenatchee area near a state route or near or on a publicly owned facility to service passenger, light-duty and heavy-duty vehicles.
+- (1) \$3,746,000 of the electric vehicle account-state appropriation((τ)) and \$30,000,000 of the carbon emissions reduction account-state appropriation((τ)) and beginning January 1, 2025, \$15,000,000 of the carbon emissions reduction account-state appropriation)) are provided solely for the clean alternative fuel vehicle charging and refueling infrastructure program in chapter 287, Laws of 2019 (advancing green transportation adoption). - \$1,000,000 of the electric vehicle account-state appropriation and \$500,000 of the multimodal transportation account state appropriation are provided solely for a colocated DC fast charging and hydrogen fueling station near the Wenatchee or East Wenatchee area near a state route or near or on a publicly owned facility to service passenger, light-duty and heavy-duty vehicles.
 The hydrogen fueling station must include a DC fast charging station colocated at the hydrogen fueling station site.
 Funds may be used for one or more fuel cell electric vehicles that would utilize the fueling stations.
-The department must contract with a public utility district that produces hydrogen in the area to own and/or manage and provide technical assistance for the design, planning, permitting, construction, maintenance and operation of the hydrogen station.
-The department and public utility district are encouraged to collaborate with and seek contributions from additional public and private partners for the fueling station. - (((5))) (3) The public-private partnerships program must continue to explore retail partnerships at state-owned park and ride facilities, as authorized in RCW 47.04.295. - $((\frac{(6)}{(6)}))$ $\underline{(4)}$ \$1,200,000 of the multimodal transportation account-state appropriation $((\frac{and}{(and)}))$ , \$2,000,000 of the carbon emissions reduction $((\frac{and}{(and)}))$ account-state appropriation, and beginning January 1, 2025, \$3,400,000 of the carbon emissions reduction account-state appropriation, are provided solely for the pilot program established under chapter 287, Laws of 2019 (advancing green transportation adoption) to provide clean alternative fuel vehicle use opportunities to underserved communities and low to moderate income members of the workforce not readily served by transit or located in transportation corridors with emissions that exceed federal or state emissions standards.
-Consistent with geographical diversity element described in RCW 47.04.355(4), the legislature strongly encourages the department to consider implementing the pilot in both urban and rural communities if possible, to obtain valuable information on the needs of underserved located in different geographical locations communities Washington.
+The department must contract with a public utility district that produces hydrogen in the area to own and/or manage and provide technical assistance for the design, planning, permitting, construction, maintenance and operation of the hydrogen fueling station.
+The department and public utility district are encouraged to collaborate with and seek contributions from additional public and private partners for the fueling station. - (3) The public-private partnerships program must continue to explore retail partnerships at state-owned park and ride facilities, as authorized in RCW 47.04.295. - (4) \$1,200,000 of the multimodal transportation account-state appropriation((τ)) and \$2,000,000 of the carbon emissions reduction

+- account-state appropriation((, and beginning January 1, 2025, 1 2 \$3,400,000 of the carbon emissions reduction account-state 3 appropriation,)) are provided solely for the pilot program 4 established under chapter 287, Laws of 2019 (advancing 5 transportation adoption) to provide clean alternative fuel vehicle use opportunities to underserved communities and low to moderate 6 income members of the workforce not readily served by transit or 7 8 located in transportation corridors with emissions that exceed 9 emissions standards.
+Consistent with federal or state geographical diversity element described in RCW 47.04.355(4), the 10 11 legislature strongly encourages the department to 12 implementing the pilot in both urban and rural communities if possible, to obtain valuable information on the needs of underserved 13 14 communities located in different geographical locations 15 Washington. - (5) ((\$120,000,000)) \$6,685,000 of the carbon emissions reduction account-state appropriation((, and beginning January 1, 2025, \$10,000,000 of the carbon emissions reduction account state appropriation, are)) is provided solely for implementation of zero-emission medium and heavy-duty vehicle and equipment infrastructure and incentive programs and for the replacement of school buses powered by fossil fuels with zero-emission school buses, including the purchase and installation of zero-emission school bus refueling infrastructure.